 Katrina Woodworth

-Woodworth specializes in evaluating efforts to ensure teaching quality and improve educational outcomes for underserved students.
-Current studies related to teaching quality focus on the transition to the Common Core standards.
-For example, she is leading an evaluation of the University of California, Irvine, Writing Project’s Pathway to Academic Success, an Education Innovation and Research (EIR) project designed to support secondary teachers with Common Core-aligned writing instruction.
-The evaluation relies on a randomized controlled trial (RCT) design and assesses both program implementation and impact.
+At SRI, Woodworth specializes in evaluating efforts to ensure teaching quality and improve educational outcomes for underserved students.
+Her current and recent work related to teaching quality focuses on studies of teacher professional learning aligned with college- and career-ready standards and efforts to increase the diversity of the educator workforce.
+For example, she recently completed an evaluation of the University of California, Irvine (UCI) Writing Project’s Pathway to Academic Success, an Education Innovation and Research (EIR) project designed to support secondary teachers with Common Core-aligned writing instruction.
+The evaluation relied on a randomized controlled trial (RCT) design and assessed both program implementation and impact.
+She is currently leading a study of the National Center for Teacher Residencies’ Centering Equity project to develop and scale teacher residencies through a Supporting Effective Educator Development (SEED) grant.

-Recently completed studies of efforts to raise the achievement of underserved students include an evaluation of an International Baccalaureate pilot program that aimed to increase low-income student participation in the IB Diploma Programme, an evaluation of an effort in the Oakland Unified School District to support personalized blended learning (by integrating face-to-face instruction with online learning), an examination of the implementation and impact of the KIPP (Knowledge Is Power Program) model in five San Francisco Bay Area schools, and an RCT on the effects of online learning as a strategy to extend learning time at Rocketship Education’s charter schools.
+Woodworth’s studies of efforts to raise the achievement of underserved students include an ongoing study of the Urban District Literacy Collaborative, funded by Schusterman Family Philanthropies, and an evaluation of the McKnight Foundation’s Pathway Schools Initiative in the Twin Cities area.
+She also conducted an evaluation of an International Baccalaureate (IB) pilot program that aimed to increase the participation of students from low-income households in the IB Diploma Programme, and an evaluation of an effort in the Oakland Unified School District to support personalized blended learning (by integrating face-to-face instruction with online learning).
+Further, Woodworth examined the implementation and impact of the KIPP (Knowledge Is Power Program) model in five San Francisco Bay Area schools, and she led an RCT on the effects of online learning as a strategy to extend learning time at Rocketship Education’s charter schools.

-Woodworth has also conducted large-scale inventories of policies and practice, including a decade-long examination of the status of the teaching profession in California (known as Teaching and California’s Future), a Hewlett Foundation-supported study of the status of arts education in California that culminated in a suite of reports entitled An Unfinished Canvas, and a Bechtel Foundation-supported study on the status of science education in California.
+Woodworth has also conducted large-scale inventories of policies and practice, including a decade-long examination of the status of the teaching profession in California (known as Teaching and California’s Future), Hewlett Foundation-supported studies of the status of arts education in California, and a Bechtel Foundation-supported study on the status of science education in California.

 Key projects